Kourtney Kardashian Shows Off Toned Abs While Straddling Boyfriend Younes Bendjima

 She then revealed that Younes was friends with a group that she too was friends with and admitted that the night the two first met was actually the night of Kim’s infamous robbery in the French city in October 2016.

-Kourtney continued of her first interaction with her now boyfriend, “He would walk in, say hi, shake hands with like our security or whatever, but like not say hi to us.
+Kourtney continued of her first interaction with her now-boyfriend, “He would walk in, say hi, shake hands with like our security or whatever, but like not say hi to us.
 And then I was like, ‘Why do you hate us?’
 I was just drunk.”

 “Once I said that he literally like grabbed my hand and was like, ‘It’s five in the morning.
-We’re leaving,” she then said of their first meeting in 2016.
+We’re leaving,” she said of their first meeting in 2016.
 “And then next night Younes was like, ‘Bring your a** here.'”

 Keeping Up with the Kardashians airs on E!